lmgorman/CoTS-RNAseq/LMG_Lab_Notebook.md

 Then need to parse the eggnog file with GO terms to my truncated funannotate script [funnann_pever_trunc.sh](https://github.com/lmgorman/CoTS-RNAseq/blob/0de2f092cfb54bf53c0c4ae5336914117e536aed/scripts/bioinformatics/funann_pever_trunc.sh) and then it should append GO terms!
 `squeue -j  48482654`

+Don't know if its this or fact it used my old eggnog annotations...
 Head to edit eggnog file to correctly format GO terms...
 ```
 grep -v '^#' pever_eggnog.emapper.annotations \